EllisV/website/src/_posts/2015-08-18-oxid-symfony-dependencyinjection.md

 // ...
 {% endhighlight %}

 Ok.
-Now we have something more to add to our Symfony module.
+Now we have something to add to our Symfony module.
 We will create `oxUtilsObject` extension.
 So first register this in metadata:

 {% highlight php %}
 <?php